JachyLikeCoding/Transpicker/README.md

 You can name your own dataset in other ways, but the `micrographs` and `annots` sub directory should be metained (or change the source code).
 ### Make coco-style dataset for training and testing
-Then you can run `python make_coco_dataset.py` to get coco-style datasets as following:
+Then you can run `python make_coco_dataset.py` in the 'src/transpicker' path to get coco-style datasets as following:
 ```
 code_root/
 └── data/